-Designed by architect Louis E. Jallade, International House is listed on the New York and U.S. Registers of Historic Places and considered one of the hidden architectural jewels of Manhattan.
+Designed by architect Louis E. Jallade and built in 1924, International House is listed on the Register of Historic Places for both the United States and New York City, and is considered one of the hidden architectural jewels of Manhattan.

-International House offers the perfect location for special events of every size and description – conferences, weddings, concerts, receptions, team meetings, and more.
+When the global pandemic has passed, we will be pleased to partner once again with other nonprofits and educational institutions to host their events.
+International House offers the perfect location for special events of every size and description – benefits, conferences, concerts, receptions, team meetings, and more.

 With its distinctive architecture, I-House has also been a popular location for film and television productions since the 1930s.
 Its facade has been featured in such memorable films as Mr. Deeds Goes to Town, On the Town, and Burn After Reading.
-Television viewers may recognize I-House interiors in episodes of Madame Secretary, The Blacklist: Redemption, The Path, Gossip Girl, and, of course, Law and Order.
+Television viewers may recognize I-House interiors in episodes of Gossip Girl, Madame Secretary, The Blacklist: Redemption, The Path, Jessica Jones, and, of course, the essential New York City series, Law & Order.

 The room is in the style of a typical New England Meeting House, except for the chandelier and the stage.
 Palladian-style windows line the balcony, and the chandelier is hung from an intricate skylight.

 This spacious foyer space just outside Davis Hall is decorated with memorabilia from more than 90 years of International House history.
 It features overhead views of Sakura Park, a grand piano, and serves as a lovely space for cocktail receptions independently or in conjunction with events in Davis Hall or the Home Room.